peoplecarbon/pplcdid/docs/did-spec.md

-# Peopledata DID
+# Peoplecarbon DID

 ## Abstract

 PPLDID provides a self-sustained environment for managing digital identifiers (DIDs).
-The `ppld:did` method links the identifier cryptographically to the DID Document and through also cryptographically linked provenance information in a public log it ensures resolving to the latest valid version of the DID Document.
+The `pplc:did` method links the identifier cryptographically to the DID Document and through also cryptographically linked provenance information in a public log it ensures resolving to the latest valid version of the DID Document.

 ## Status of This Document